 Writer(s): RODNEY ATKINS, BEN HAYSLIP, OWEN HEWITT

-Copyright(s): Lyrics © Sony/ATV Music Publishing LLC, MIKE CURB MUSIC, Warner Chappell Music, Inc.
+Copyright(s): Lyrics © Sony/ATV Music Publishing LLC, Warner Chappell Music, Inc.

 Lyrics Licensed & Provided by LyricFind